 The guidelines in this document have become the gold standard for implementing web accessibility.
 The World Wide Web Consortium (W3C) created this set of standardized protocols, not any government.
 However, these rules have been adopted globally by governmental and regulatory bodies.
 The WCAG 2.1 bases its accessibility practices on four main principles, determining that all web content should be:

-Users should be able to perceive content via a range of channels, for example, via the use of text readers.
+Users should be able to perceive content via various channels, for example, text readers.

 Users should be able to engage the site’s functionality with ease.
 For example, those exclusively using keyboards to access material should not face obstacles.

-Users should be able to comprehend content, which means using clear instructions, consistent and predictable functionality, and accessible language.
+Users should be able to comprehend content using clear instructions, consistent and predictable functionality, and accessible language.

 A website must comply with web design standards while being compatible with current versions of assistive tools without difficulty.